-- Amount forgeone and Longer Transitional Protection period– These boxes are only used if the car is being provided to the employee in conjunction with an ‘Optional Remuneration Arrangement’ (OpRA), for example a salary sacrifice.
-You should leave these boxes empty unless such arrangements apply, in which case please refer to section 6 of this guide( ”Optional Remuneration Arrangements”) for further details.
+- Amount forgeone This box is only used if the car is being provided to the employee in conjunction with an ‘Optional Remuneration Arrangement’ (OpRA), for example a salary sacrifice.
+You should leave this box empty unless such arrangements apply, in which case please refer to section 6 of this guide( ”Optional Remuneration Arrangements”) for further details.

 - Shared – Leave this box unticked unless the car is shared between two or more employees.
 HMRC guide EIM25200 gives more information on shared cars.